 We collect all types of WEEE from computer monitors, PC’s printers, laptops, routers and all aspects of IT equipment.
 We collect fridges, air-conditioning units & freezers and all domestic and commercial washing machines, dishwashers etc. We comply fully with the WEEE Directive and provide full duty of care paperwork to show the auditable route of recycling.

-Contact us either by phone or email to arrange your WEEE collection.
+How to arrange a WEEE collection Contact us either by phone or email to arrange your WEEE collection.
 Our IT recycling service includes the removal of all IT and other waste electrical items from your premises to transport to authorised WEEE treatment facilities for reuse, refurbishment or recycling.
-Our WEEE collection service can be incorporated in a more general Office Clearance
+Our WEEE collection service can be incorporated in a more general Office Clearance |

 What is WEEE?